 - Community users can ask questions about general exam content and policies.
 Think of the ARE Community as a virtual outreach event.

-- We encourage you to link to your favorite blogs or articles, with the understanding that NCARB does not endorse third-party study materials.
+- We encourage you to link to your favorite blogs or articles, with the understanding that NCARB does not necessarily endorse the material you share.

 Here are some sample questions:

 - How long do I have to wait to retake a failed division?